splunk/public-o11y-docs/gdi/smart-agent/smart-agent-resources.rst

    :description: The SignalFx Smart Agent provides automatic service discovery, configuration, and metrics collection for a variety of environments.
 The Smart Agent is deprecated as part of the release of Splunk Observability Cloud.

 .. note::
    The SignalFx Smart Agent is deprecated and will reach end of support on June 30th, 2023.
-After that date, this repository will be archived and no longer receive updates.
-Until then, only critical security fixes and bug fixes will be provided.
 Note, only the agent is deprecated; Smart Agent receivers are not deprecated.
 For details, see the :new-page:`Deprecation Notice <https://github.com/signalfx/signalfx-agent/blob/main/docs/smartagent-deprecation-notice.md>`.

 The SignalFx Smart Agent gathers host performance, application, and service-level metrics from both containerized and non-container environments.
 This page provides a complete list of Smart Agent resources.
 Use your browser's search function to quickly find what you're looking for.